 Vocational training can play a key role in the successful reintegration of young ex-combatants and persons formerly associated with armed forces or groups by increasing their chances to effectively participate in the labour market.
-By providing youth with the means to acquire 'employable skills,' vocational training can increase self-esteem and build confidence, while helping young people to (re)gain respect and appreciation from the community.
+By providing youth with the means to acquire employable skills, vocational training can increase self-esteem and build confidence, while helping young people to (re)gain respect and appreciation from the community.

-Most armed conflicts result in the disruption of training and economic systems and, because of time spent in armed forces or groups, many young ex-combatants and persons associated with armed forces and groups do not acquire the skills that lead to a job or to sustainable livelihoods.
+Most armed conflicts result in the disruption of training and economic systems and, because of time spent in armed forces or groups, many young people do not acquire the skills that lead to a job or sustainable livelihood.
 At the same time, the reconstruction and recovery of a conflict-affected country requires large numbers of skilled and unskilled persons.
 Training provision needs to reflect the balance between demand and supply, as well as the aspirations of youth DDR participants and beneficiaries.

-DDR practitioners should develop strong networks with local businesses and agriculturalists in their area of operation as early as possible to engage them as key stakeholders in the reintegration process and to enhance employment and livelihood options post-training.
+DDR practitioners should develop strong networks with local businesses and agriculturalists in their area of operation as early as possible to engage them as key stakeholders in the reintegration process and to enhance employment and livelihood options for youth after their training.
 Partnerships with the private sector should be established early on to identify specific employment opportunities for youth post-training.
-This could include the development of apprenticeship programmes (see below), entering into Memoranda of Understanding (MOUs) with local chambers of commerce or orientation events bringing together key business and community leaders, local authorities, service providers, trade unions, and youth participants.
-DDR practitioners should explore opportunities to collaborate with vocational training institutes to see how they could adapt their programmes to specifically cater for demobilized youth.
+Such partnerships could include the development of apprenticeship programmes (see below); entering into memorandums of understanding with local chambers of commerce; or holding orientation events that bring together key business and community leaders, local authorities, service providers, trade unions and youth participants.
+DDR practitioners should explore opportunities to collaborate with vocational training institutes to see how they could adapt their programmes to cater to demobilized youth.

-Employers', agriculturalists, and trade unions are important partners, as they may identify growth sectors in the economy, and provide assistance and advice to vocational training agencies.
+Employers, agriculturalists and trade unions are important partners, as they may identify growth sectors in the economy and provide assistance and advice to vocational training agencies.
 They can help to identify a list of national core competencies or curricula and create a system for national recognition of these competencies/curricula.
-Employers' organizations can also encourage their members to offer on-the-job training to young employees by explaining the benefits to their businesses such as increased productivity and competitiveness, and reduced job turn-over and recruitment expenses.
+Employers' organizations can also encourage their members to offer on-the-job training to young employees by explaining the benefits to their businesses, such as increased productivity and competitiveness, and reduced job turnover and recruitment expenses.

-Systematic data on the labour market and on the quantitative and qualitative capacities of training partners may be unavailable in conflict-affected countries.
-Engagement with businesses, agriculturalists, and service providers at the national, sub-national and local levels is therefore vital to fill these knowledge gaps in real-time, and to sensitize these actors on the challenges faced by youth ex-combatants and persons formerly associated with armed forces and groups.
-DDR practitioners should also explore opportunities to collaborate with national and local authorities, other UN agencies/programmes and any other relevant/appropriate actors to promote the restoration of training facilities and institutions, apprenticeship education and training programmes, and the capacity building of trainers.
+Comprehensive data on the labour market and the quantitative and qualitative capacities of training partners may be unavailable in conflict-affected countries.
+Engagement with businesses, agriculturalists and service providers at the national, subnational and local levels is therefore vital to fill these knowledge gaps in real time and to sensitize these actors to the challenges faced by youth ex-combatants and persons formerly associated with armed forces and groups.
+DDR practitioners should also explore opportunities to collaborate with national and local authorities, other UN agencies/ programmes and any other relevant/appropriate actors to promote the restoration of training facilities and institutions, apprenticeship education and training programmes, and the capacity-building of trainers.

-For youth who have little or no experience of decent work, vocational training should include a broad range of training and livelihood options to provide young people with choice and control over decision-making that affects their lives.
-In rural settings, agricultural and animal husbandry, veterinary, and related skills may be more valuable and more marketable and should not be ignored as options.
-Specifically, consideration should be given to the type of training that female youth would prefer, rather than limiting them to training for roles that have traditionally been associated with females.
+For youth who have little or no experience of decent work, vocational instruction should include a broad range of training and livelihood options to provide young people with choice and control over decision-making that affects their lives.
+In rural settings, particularly agricultural, animal husbandry, veterinary and related skills may be valuable and marketable and should not be ignored as options.
+Specifically, consideration should be given to the type of training that female youth prefer, rather than limiting them to training for roles that have traditionally been associated with females.